EuijinSeo/CyanoDeeplearning/README.md

 ### Promoter data mining

 We uploaded code for promoter data mining.
 We used whole-genome sequence and differential-RNA sequencing results from Kopf et al., which are available at [link].
-Through this code, user can be obtain the promoters whose lengths are 100 base pairs and their strengts.
+Through this code, user can be obtain the promoters whose lengths are 100 base pairs and their strengths.

 ### VAE model traninig and evaulation